 Robert MacNeil (Presenter/narrator) is widely admired as one of the country’s most literate and accomplished journalists.
 Before his long and distinguished run with the MacNeil/Lehrer NewsHour, he reported from all over the world for Reuters, ITV, the BBC, and for NBC News, where, as White House correspondent, he covered President Kennedy and was in the motorcade in Dallas.

 Funding for this project, and for the original recordings fifty years ago, was provided by Carnegie Corporation of New York.
 Archival recordings are courtesy of the John F. Kennedy Presidential Library and Museum in Boston, whose staff provided invaluable support from the earliest days of the project.
-The program was produced in partnership with PRX, the Public Radio Exchange, which is also the distributor.
+The program was produced in partnership with PRX, the Public Radio Exchange.

 And in memoriam: Michael Sullivan.